Trihedron1240/FolderFresh/README.md

 Website: https://trihedron1240.github.io/FolderFresh/
 Support (optional): https://trihedron.itch.io/folderfresh-1-click-desktop-folder-cleaner-windows

-FolderFresh is a lightweight utility that organises messy folders by sorting files into simple, predictable categories.
+FolderFresh is a lightweight utility that organises messy Windows folders by sorting files into simple, predictable categories.
-It is designed for Windows users who want a quick, safe way to clean their Desktop, Downloads, or project folders without risk.
+It is designed for students, educators, and general Windows users who want a quick, safe method to clean their Desktop, Downloads, or project folders without risk.
-Nothing is deleted, and all actions can be undone.
+Files are never deleted, and every action can be undone.

-This tool is intended for students, general Windows users, and anyone who prefers a clean, organised workspace.

 ---

-## Features
+## Features (v1.2.0)

+### Core Sorting
-- Sorts files into category folders such as Documents, Images, Videos, Audio, Archives, Code, and Other.
+- Sorts files into clean category folders such as Documents, Images, Videos, Audio, Archives, Code, and Other.
+- Custom folder names for simple sorting (e.g., rename “Documents” → “School Work”).
-- Preview mode shows exactly what will be moved before anything happens.
+- Preview mode shows exactly what will happen before organising.
-- Undo restores every moved file back to its original location.
+- Undo restores every moved file to its original location.
-- Safe Mode copies files instead of moving them.
+- Safe Mode can make copies instead of moving files.

-- Works on any folder (Desktop, Downloads, project folders, external drives, etc.).
-- Progress bar and status messages to prevent the interface from freezing.
+### Smart Sorting
+- Detects screenshots, camera photos, messaging media, invoices, assignments, backups, edited videos, game assets, and more.
-- Smart Sorting for recognising screenshots, assignments, invoices, photos, and other common patterns.
+- Smart Sorting uses intelligent, predefined categories.
-- Auto-tidy mode automatically organises new files as they appear.
+- Simple Sorting uses user-defined custom folder names.

+### Auto-Tidy (Real-Time Monitoring)
+- Automatically sorts new files that appear in the selected folder.
+- Handles partially downloaded files safely.
+- Respects ignore lists and age filters.

+### Additional Utilities
+- Duplicate Finder using fast hashing.
-- File age filter to only move older files.
+- Age filter to only move files older than a chosen number of days.
-- Ignore list for file types you do not want to touch.
+- Ignore list for file types you want excluded.
-- Duplicate finder with quick hashing.
-- “Clean Desktop” one-click shortcut.
+- One-click “Clean Desktop” mode.
+- System tray mode for background operation.

 ---

-## Example Output Structure
+## Example Folder Structure

 Desktop